 The imposition of an access obligation would provide greater certainty in the market as it would supplement the general obligation at law on network operators to provide access to all reasonable requests for the granting of interconnection.
-This is in accordance with the objectives specified under the ECRA (article 13 and article 14) and the MCA Act.
+This is in accordance with the objectives specified under the ECRA (see in particular articles 4, 13 and 14 thereof) and under the MCA Act (article 4 thereof).